RajatJurel45/AI-Based-Patient-Monitoring-System/PROJECT_README.md

-# 🏥 Patient Monitoring System
+# 🏥 AI BAsed Patient Monitoring System

 A **cloud-native, real-time patient monitoring platform** that ingests, processes, and analyzes vital signs from connected medical devices.
 The system not only provides **real-time monitoring dashboards** but also delivers **predictive insights** powered by machine learning, enabling **early detection of potential health issues**.